redhat-beyond/superx/CONTRIBUTING.md

 ## Before you get started
 ### Git flow
-#### We here at Superx use [Git Flow](https://guides.github.com/introduction/flow/index.html), all changes to the code are through pull requests
+#### We here at SuperX use [Git Flow](https://guides.github.com/introduction/flow/index.html), all changes to the code are through pull requests

 1. Fork the repo and create a new branch from branch `master`.
 2. All code that requires testing should be added with tests!